Mark of Zorro Parent Guide

+Mark of Zorro

-Why Is Mark of Zorro Rated Not Rated?
-Mark of Zorro is rated Not Rated
+Why is Mark of Zorro rated Not Rated?
+Mark of Zorro is rated Not Rated by the MPAA

 This swashbuckling tale features numerous swordfights and gunplay, which sometimes result in death.
 In one case, blood is seen after a man is impaled in the chest.
 Other violent threats and acts are discussed more than depicted, although a man’s beaten body is shown.
 Sexual innuendo includes some flirtatious remarks made by a married woman to an unmarried man and a few religious terms (spoken in Spanish) are used as expletives.